-Aperture’s curriculum for middle school and high school students, “Visual Literacy Through Photography,” offers a hands-on, in-depth exploration of storytelling and visual literacy through digital photography and photobook creation.
-Working at six underserved schools, Aperture’s professional teaching artists and education staff present twenty-one, ninety-minute classes, throughout the school year.
-Each program culminates in an exhibition of student projects at the Aperture Bookstore and Gallery in Chelsea.
+Aperture’s curriculum for middle school and high school students, Aperture On Sight, offers a hands-on, in-depth exploration of storytelling and visual literacy through digital photography and photobook creation.
+Working at underserved schools in New York, Aperture’s professional teaching artists and education staff present twenty, ninety-minute classes throughout the school year.
+Each program culminates in an exhibition of student projects at the Aperture Boardroom in Chelsea.

 Aperture’s teaching artists teach visual literacy by guiding students in understanding basic photographic concepts, while simultaneously giving them the skills to discover deeper meanings in selected masterworks, from noted photographers such as Dawoud Bey, William Eggleston, Graciela Iturbide, Gordon Parks, Diane Arbus, Sebastião Salgado, and many others.
 By observing, discussing, and analyzing photographs, and responding to challenging photo assignments, students learn how to understand an image.
 Students discover:

 Aperture’s goal is for students to strengthen their visual literacy, critical thinking, and communication skills, and to exercise creative habits of mind—all of which are vital to both academic and social success.
 Teaching Visual Literacy through Photography aligns with the national Common Core Standards for College Readiness and the New York City Blueprint for Teaching and Learning in the Arts.

 Please visit our exhibition page to learn more about the 2015/16 student exhibition.

 Supporters of educational programming